editor-rs/vscode-rust/doc/rls_mode/main.md

 rustup run nightly cargo install
 ```

-Because at the moment RLS links to the compiler and it assumes the compiler to be globally installed, one has to use rustup to start the `rls` (rustup will configure the environment accordingly):
+Because at the moment RLS links to the compiler and it assumes the compiler to be globally installed, one has to use rustup to start the `rls` (rustup will configure the environment accordingly).
+The following must be added to your VS Code `settings.json`:

 ```json
 "rust.rls": {